 Highland County Public Schools

 240 Myers Moon Road PO Box 250 Monterey, VA 24465 Phone: 540-468-6300 Fax: 540-468-6306

-July 12, 2010
+August 24, 2011

-Mr. Kent C. Dickey

-Assistant Superintendent of Finance

-Department of Education

-P.O.
-Box 2120

-Richmond, VA 23218-2120
+Mr. Kent Dickey Assistant Superintendent of Finance Department of Education P.O.
+Box 2120 Richmond, VA 23218-2120

 Dear Mr. Dickey:

 Enclosed is Highland County's Cost-Saving Agreement with Augusta County Public Schools.
-We pray that these activities will allow Highland to use a lower school composite index to survive.
+We hope that these activities will allow Highland to use a lower school composite index to survive.

 Sincerely,

-Percy C. Nowlin
+William R. Crawford, Ed.D.
 Division Superintendent

 Enclosure

+Hopproved.
+KCD 8/26/11

-Service-Sharing/Cost-Saving Agreement Between Augusta County Public Schools And Highland County Public Schools
+Service-Sharing/Cost Sharing Agreement Between Augusta County Public Schools And Highland County Public Schools

-This agreement is between Augusta County Public Schools and Highland County Public Schools for the period of July 1, 2010 to June 30, 2011.
+This agreement is between August County Public Schools and Highland County Public Schools for the period of July 1, 2011 to June 30, 2012.

 General Agreement

 It is the agreement between Augusta County Public Schools and Highland County Public Schools to work cooperatively together to provide such services that will assist Highland County Public Schools in providing educational services to its population at a cost savings.
 Highland County Public Schools have less than 250 students.
 Such services may include but are not limited to:

 Head Start

-Highland County Public Schools, as a part of the Shenandoah Valley Head Start Consortium of which Augusta County Public Schools is the fiscal agent, will service as a site for Head Start class.
+Highland County Public Schools, as part of the Shenandoah Valley Head Start Consortium of with Augusta County Public Schools is the fiscal agent, will service as a site for a Head Start class.
 This program will allow preschool children in Highland County the opportunity to participate in an educational program at a savings to Highland County Public Schools.
 The cost savings is estimated at \$84,000.

-Shared School Psychologist A school psychologist, employed by Augusta County Public Schools, serves the students of Highland County Public Schools.
+Shared School Psychologist

+A school psychologist, employed by Augusta County Public Schools, serves the students of Highland County Public Schools.
 This position is a part time position for Highland County Public Schools and payment is on a per diem basis.

-The cost savings is an estimated at \$60,000.
+The cost savings is estimated at \$60,000.